nuxeo/nuxeo-studio-community-cookbook/README.md

 This repository aims at helping the Nuxeo Community to enrich Nuxeo Studio projects.
 It provides a list of features and visual elements ready to be copy-pasted.
 The modules are for **LTS 2019**:

 - They can be unrelated to the UI (to provide new backend features, such as utilities to handle multimedia files, specific conversions, email templates etc.).
-- They can be related to provide elements for Nuxeo Web UI, or any frontend applications.
+- They can provide UI elements for Nuxeo Web UI, or any frontend application.

 ## Module listing

 For reasons of clarity, all the contributions are referenced in a separate page.
-Each module will be categorized by:
+Each module is categorized by:

 - Contributor
 - Supported Version